zenlond/ryzen-hunt/docs/linux.md

 1. Make the server executable: `chmod +x server`
 2. Run the server: `sudo ./server`
 3. Launch the Ryzen Hunt App on your Android device
-4. If `server` displays "pwned" and the app shows the country selection screen, the setup is complete and working correctly
+4. If `server` displays "ok" and the app shows the country selection screen, the setup is complete and working correctly

 ### 5. 📝 Register Account